A Collection Agency is your business partner. The criteria of shortlisting them cannot the same as shortlisting a plumber.

 Hiring a collection agency just because it offers rock bottom collection fees without investigating further can be a costly mistake.
 You often get what you pay for.

-I will share my personal opinion about what I believe are the optimum collection rates.
+This is what I believe are the optimum contingency collection fees.

 For Consumer Collections ( B2C Collections)